singleApo/BUAA_CO_2022/README.md

-# BUAA_CO
+# BUAA_CO_2022
-Computer Organization course design of Beihang University
+Computer Organization course design of Beihang University in fall 2022
 > The author will not be responsible if your grade is cancelled due to **plagiarism**.
 ## pre
 simple tests of 3 tools